-"WC" and "DC" models do not require an I/O cable.
-They are designed to be connected directly to a back panel.
-Use an 80-pin connector that plugs directly into a PCB or wall/bracket mounted connector in the host equipment.
+For "WC" and "DC" models:

+The 80-pin connector option is intended for use on drives that plug directly into a PCB or wall/bracket mounted connector in the host equipment.
 Installations with connectors on cables are not recommended.

-9.6.3.1 Single-ended I/O circuits ("N," "W," and "WC" models)
+9.6.3.1 Single-ended I/O circuits ("N" and "W" models)